 Italy day 3: Florence

-On day 3 you can catch a train and take the short trip to Florence (about 2 hours from Venice on the fast train).
+On day 3 you can catch the train to Florence (it is a short train ride: about 2 hours from Venice on the fast train).

-Le Cinque Terre are one of the most photographed and iconic sites in the whole of Italy and with good reasons.
+Cinque Terre is one of the most photographed and iconic sites in the whole of Italy and with good reasons.

 The ‘terre’ (lit. earths or lands) are 5 small towns along the coast of Liguria connected by train but more importantly by scenic path offering stunning views over this peculiar part of the Italian coastline.

-To fully enjoy the Cinque Terre you need a couple of days and I have advocated here not to take a day trip here.
+To fully enjoy the Cinque Terre you need a couple of days.

-However, if you only have 10 days in Italy and you want to maximise your time, some compromises are worth making and this is one of them.
+However, if you only have 10 days in Italy and you want to maximize your time, you can visit the Cinque Terre with a day tour from Florence.